Book a Room at Blervie House Check availability Special rates apply

 Other sites close to Inverness Beauly Priory These are beautiful ruins, where the Lovat Frasers are buried in the books and the site of Claire’s meeting with Maisri.
 Beaufort Castle Private Castle – the ancestral seat of the Frasers of Lovat.
 Enjoy a walk along the River Beauly and views of the historic Castle.
 Castle Leod A stunning castle believed to be the inspiration behind the fictional “Castle Leoch” home to the chief of the Mackenzie Clan in the series.
 The Castle is open to visitors and has some amazing stories for anyone interested in Highland history.

-And last but not least at Newtonmore you have the Highland Folk Museum This Open-Air Museum gives you a taste of Highland Life from 1700s up to the 1960s.
-In fact, you may recognise many of the buildings from the series – just beware of the Redcoats!
+And last but not least at Newtonmore you have the Highland Folk Museum This Open-Air Museum will give you a taste of Highland Life from the 1700s up to the 1960s.
+In fact, you may recognise many of the buildings from the filming of the series – just beware of the Redcoats!
 You may need longer here than you planned it is so absorbing.